 Ms. Oberlin works with children, adolescents, adults, couples and families.
 She takes a keen interest in those who have ADHD or learning challenges, helping parents to develop strategies for their child’s success, and assisting couples or individual discern whether their relationship goals have gotten off track and can be rekindled.
 She also can guide those who must cope with difficult people — whether at home or at work — as they seek to find their own assertive voice, empower themselves, and thereby, improve their relationships as well as their futures.

 Loriann Oberlin has spoken before employee groups and colleagues, sharing her expertise on various topics.
-She is a member of the Maryland Counseling Association, the Maryland Writers’ Association, and the Eastern Shore Writers Association, where she has served on the planning committee for several Bay to Ocean Writers Conferences.
-She presented about “the writing life” at the 2015 event and will discuss “writing difficult people” in 2017.
+She’s been a member of the American Counseling Association, Maryland Counseling Association, the Maryland Writers’ Association, and the Eastern Shore Writers Association, where she served on the planning committee for several Bay to Ocean Writers Conferences as well as presented on various topics.

 Ms. Oberlin’s latest non-fiction book is the thorough revision of Overcoming Passive-Aggression: How to Stop Hidden Anger from Spoiling Your Relationships, Career and Happiness, co-authored with Tim Murphy, Ph.D.
 (Perseus, 2016).

 Together, they also wrote The Angry Child (Three Rivers Press, 2002).
 Loriann has written Surviving Separation and Divorce: A Woman’s Guide to Regaining Control, Building Strength & Confidence, and Securing a Financial Future (Adams Media, 2005).
 While her books on writing and working from home are no longer in print, she is working on an e-Book series to share her publishing knowledge with today’s aspiring writers.